cloudmesh-community/book/chapters/in/ai-rest.md

 **Step-1:**

-Note: This step is an optional step and has been included to illustrate downloading data from Azure cloud storage.
-In order to replicate this step, Azure storage account and credentials are required along with installation of Azure client libraries.
+Note: This step downloads data from Azure cloud Blob storage.
+Prior to replicating this step, datasets need to be uploaded to your respective Azure storage account and pertaining credentials are to be used in the program.
+Optionally, this step can be skipped if datasets are downloaded from the direct links provided previously (under Example setup) and get started from the next step.

 As mentioned reviously, training and test datasets are uploaded to Azure blob storage which can be downloaded using the Azure blob storage